mk0y/awesome-sticky-header/readme.txt

 = Where can I find settings? =

 In WordPress admin area, under Appearance -> Awesome Header.

-= Why are styles missing on local environment? =

-If you have your local development environment under e.g. http://localhost/wordpress it won't work unless you specify virtual host, e.g. http://myproject.dev.

 = Which PHP version do I need? =